 I think the best grilled chicken is shelf chicken.
 Parked on the upper shelf of the gas grill puts the chicken several inches further away from the burners below so your chicken is protected from any flare-ups caused by dripping fat.
 And that’s not all.

 Grilling chicken on the shelf creates a spectacular crisp skin.
 Up on the shelf the skin is closer to the very hot grill cover which radiates heat back on the skin.
 This will not burn the skin (or the meat).
 The trick is to keep the grill cover cracked open a couple inches to allow moisture (and smoke) to escape the cooking chamber.
 The hot, dry grill interior creates a crisp, golden skin while the meat cooks through to doneness.

 Put the chicken on the shelf of a hot grill, slightly crack open the grill cover, set your timer for 30 minutes, and go make a salad.

 Get the gas grill smoking hot.

-- Place the chicken pieces on the grill’s upper shelf.
+Turn the burners to medium heat.
+Experiment with this as no two grills heat the same way.
+Place the chicken pieces on the grill’s upper shelf.